 Aktuelle Simplifizierungsdebatte - Auf dem Weg zu einer wettbewerbsfähigen Bankenregulierung

-In addition to the technical classification, the focus will be on exchange with the participants.
-The aim of the event is to classify key developments in the current debate and discuss possible implications for banks at an early stage.
+In addition to providing expert analysis, the event focuses on fostering dialogue with participants.
+The aim of the event is to contextualize key developments in the current debate and to highlight potential implications for banks at an early stage.

 Specialists and managers from compliance, banking supervision, risk management, legal, and related areas.